Sean Baker's 'Anora' wins Palme d'Or, the Cannes Film Festival's top honor

 “I really believe that movies can change the world, so I hope this movie will be a little stone to build new foundations," said Fargeat.
 “I really think we need a revolution and I don't think it has really started yet.”

-Some thought Moore might take best actress but that award instead went to an ensemble of actors: Karla Sofía Gascón, Zoe Saldaña, Selena Gomez and Adriana Paz for Jacques Audiard's "Emilia Perez," a Spanish-language musical about a Mexican drug lord who transitions to a woman.
+Some thought Moore, who attended the awards ceremony, might take best actress.
+But that honor instead went to an ensemble of actors: Karla Sofía Gascón, Zoe Saldaña, Selena Gomez and Adriana Paz for Jacques Audiard's "Emilia Perez," a Spanish-language musical about a Mexican drug lord who transitions to a woman.
 Gascón, who accepted the award, is the first trans actor to win a major prize at Cannes.

+“This award is not just for me,” Gascón told reporters.
+“It’s for all people who are fighting for themselves and their rights.”

-“Emilia Perez” also won Cannes' jury prize, giving a rare two awards at a festival where prizes are usually spread around.
+Explaining the jury's unusual choice of giving best actress to an ensemble, Gerwig said each performer was a standout, “but together they're transcendent.”
+“Emilia Perez” also won Cannes' jury prize, giving it a rare two awards at a festival where prizes are usually spread around.

 Best actor went to Jesse Plemons for Yorgos Lanthimos' "Kinds of Kindness."
 In the film, three stories are told with largely the same company of actors.
 Plemons, a standout in several chapters, didn't attend the closing ceremony.